 The average class size is 20-25 students and there are no classes with more than thirty students.
 Our student to faculty ratio is 15:1, so students will receive plenty of individual attention.
 Class sizes tend to be slightly larger in core curriculum courses, and smaller in major-specific ones.

 Yes.
 All Marist College classes are taught by professors, not graduate students or teaching assistants.
 Many of our professors are full-time faculty members, and others may be adjuncts who are experts in their field (for example, a Sports Reporting adjunct professor may be the sports editor for a nearby newspaper).

 - What kind of help is available for students?

 Marist has help available for almost any kind of problem students encounter.
 To summarize, Marist offers free professional psychological counseling to all students through the Health and Wellness Center in the student center and the Byrne House.
 All appointments and counseling is held confidential.
 There are personal growth workshops offered frequently for students who want to learn more about themselves through interaction with others.
 For people seeking religious guidance, Marist's Campus Ministry is one of the biggest clubs on campus and is non-denominational.
 Our Lady of Wisdom Chapel holds Roman Catholic masses, and students of other faiths can arrange for carpools to places of worship in the area.

 Each freshman resident hall (and the Commuter Lounge) houses at least one freshman Mentor.
 They are there to meet with for everything from questions about scheduling to battling homesickness.
-Special Services is available for qualifying students, and some of their services include note-takers, special testing areas, and other valuable resources.
+Accommodations and Accessibility is available for qualifying students, and some of their services include note-takers, special testing areas, and other valuable resources.
 Overall, there is plenty of help available for most any situation, but the responsibility lies with the student to take the first step in finding it.